replicatedhq/r8d-installer/docs/initial-design.md

 ## Questions to Answer
 1. Does RKE2 automatically sync the manifests directory without restart?
 YES
 1. Can you use the RKE2 image directory for non-rke2 images?
 YES, it appears on restart only

-### Unanswered
-1. Will removing/modifying a file in the manifests directory cause RKE2 to update (useful for updates)? ?
+1. Will removing/modifying a file in the manifests directory cause RKE2 to update (useful for updates)?
+YES, updates will be performed every 1m https://github.com/rancher/rke2/issues/826#issuecomment-812130335

 ## Do we need an interface for addons?
 - No, because we should never need to add new ones.